Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/04-packet-switching/pktstream_based_aie_kernel.md

 ### Conclusion
 In this tutorial you learned about:

-* Building the window interface or packet stream interface to AI Engine kernels
+* Building the buffer interface or packet stream interface to AI Engine kernels
 * Constructing the packet switching graph
 * Writing PL kernels to perform packet switching